 But the sand's a different story.

 "I wish I had sand socks.
 My feet are a little hot right now.
 The sand is scorching," she said.

-Boston Mayor Marty Walsh declared a heat emergency due to the "dangerous" heat.
+Boston Mayor Marty Walsh declared a heat emergency, calling the heat dangerous.
 The declaration forced cooling centers to open across the city for the weekend.